 There continues to be considerable uncertainty about the impact of Brexit on NHS organisations.
 The Government and the European Union (EU) have agreed to delay the UK exit from the EU.
-The Prime Minister and EU leaders signed off on a second extension to the Article 50 process and moved the date the UK will leave the EU to 31 October 2019.
+The Prime Minister and EU leaders signed off an extension to the Article 50 process and moved the date the UK will leave the EU to 31 January 2020.

 How is ELFT Preparing?

 The Trust convened a Brexit Planning Committee in 2018 to plan and prepare for the impact of Brexit.
 Our concerns were that the high possibility of a No Deal Brexit could mean there could be sudden changes or delays in getting the supplies we need.
 If there is a phased exit agreement reached, the UK withdrawal from the EU will be a more managed process that we can plan and prepare for.
 So all NHS organisations have been planning for a range of scenarios to ensure we can anticipate the impact on our services